 There have been no credible rumors regarding the pricing for the OnePlus 9, but we can come up with a reasonable estimate based on the company’s past pricing.
 OnePlus has dramatically raised its prices in recent years, much to the chagrin of many early fans who liked the affordable cost and “no compromises” mantra, regardless of whether some compromises were being made.

 Back in 2018, the OnePlus 6 debuted for just $529.
 Two years later, the OnePlus 8 was up to $699, and the OnePlus 8 Pro went right in with Samsung and Apple at $899.
 The OnePlus 8T then inched up a bit higher than the OnePlus 8 at $749.

 In light of Samsung’s big price reduction this year, it would be a shock if OnePlus opted to raise its prices again, especially more than $50.
 If it can hold the line at $699 and $899 for the OnePlus 9 and OnePlus 9 Pro, respectively, that will likely give it a reasonable price advantage over Samsung.
-It’s something that it needs if it wants to continue to grab more market share.
-Rumors of a OnePlus 9 Lite also persist with a potential price at around $600, which could be a real difference-maker.
+Rumors of a OnePlus 9 R/E/Lite (theories on the naming vary) also persist with a potential price at around $600, which could be a real difference-maker.

 OnePlus 9 design

 The OnePlus 9 design won’t stray far from what we saw with the OnePlus 8T based on the leaks we have seen to date.
 This includes a render of the OnePlus 9 and alleged hands-on photos of the OnePlus 9 Pro showing the rear camera array returning to the upper-left corner, protruding slightly from the back, but not to the degree that we’ve seen with Samsung.